Skip to main content

 The fractious "Monsters" is next with Marine's vocals reminiscent of an enraged individual, snapping over erratic percussion.
 There is a sense of urgency and seriousness in the music.
 The ferocious drumming adds another dimension to it.
 Inner Light draws influences from Trivium and Heaven Shall Burn, which is understandable with long, winding melodic passages, and vocals that range from anger to despair.

 The menacing "Scars on Earth" marches on with stomping rhythm sections like a band prepared for battle.
-The self-titled track "Inner Light" is the band's more harmonious with melodic vocals interchanged with guttural screams.
+The self-titled track "Inner Light" is the band's most harmonious, with melodic vocals interchanged with guttural screams.
 The guitar work alternates between savage beats and lighter breakdowns, culminating in "Messiah," an anthemic conclusion to this journey through French Metalcore.

 Overall, Inner Light blends intricate guitar play with well-structured songs that appeal to one's senses and emotions.